 This group understands that for our son, the average school day feels as it would for an average child who was forced to attend a school for the developmentally disabled.

 Are you ready to join us?
-Visit the Application Page.
+Visit our Application Page.